-The Julia E. Crane School of Music Complex is home to hallmark performing spaces, including the Helen M. Hosmer Concert Hall, the Sara M. Snell Music Theater and the Ralph Wakefield Recital Hall, as well as classrooms, large rehearsal rooms and faculty studios.
-Additionally, there are more than 75 practice rooms, an extensive music library, a student commons, dressing rooms, costume rooms, scenery rooms, plus piano and instrument repair shops.
+The Julia E. Crane School of Music Complex is home to hallmark performing spaces, including the Helen M. Hosmer Concert Hall, the Sara M. Snell Music Theater, the Ralph Wakefield Recital Hall, and the Robert & Beverly Washburn Rehearsal Room, as well as classrooms, large rehearsal rooms and faculty studios.
+Additionally, there are more than 60 practice rooms, an extensive music library, a student commons, dressing rooms, costume rooms, scenery rooms, plus piano and instrument repair shops.

 The Helen M. Hosmer Concert Hall boasts some of the best acoustics in the Northeast and houses a Wicks concert organ, and seats approximately 1,300 audience members.